ScriptRaccoon/slidorus/README.md

 -   Pieces can be bandaged (so they always move together).
 -   Pieces can be fixed (so they don't move anymore).
+-   Pieces can be marked as rotating.
 -   Rows and columns can be grouped with each other.

 <img src="/public/screenshot-bandaged.png" width="300" /> <img src="/public/screenshot-bandaged-scrambled.png" width="300" />

+A rotating piece rotates by 40 degrees for every step of a move.
+The puzzle is only solved when all rotating pieces have rotation 0.

 Each configuration of pieces, rows and columns leads to a different challenge and is reflected in the URL, which can be shared or